Berkanktk/RepoExplorer/README.md

   - Show only repositories with active issues
   - Show only repositories with a live preview URL
 - **Sorting Options**
-  - Sort repositories by name, stars, forks, language, or last updated
+  - Sort repositories by name, stars, forks, language, last updated or visibility
 - **Detailed Repository View** with tabbed interface
   - README, commits, issues, metadata, contributors, file structure, and live preview
 - **Repository Actions**